breuckelen/life-spin/README.md

+##IMPORTANT

+* Our code does not run on department linux machines, likely due to different versions of spin.
+You may have to update your version of spin to run the project.

 ## What we set out to model
 * We set out to verify various properties about configurations in Conway's game of life.